Regent Street Disease – have you heard about the disease that threatens city buildings?

 “The results of Regent Street Disease can be disastrous.
 The rusting steel can expand significantly, causing the surrounding masonry to ‘burst’, resulting in damage – and even injury or death – from falling masonry.
 Despite its comparative obscurity, this issue is threatening to become a national problem, as it is also prevalent in Bristol, Deansgate in Manchester and in large cities that expanded during the same era.”

-The primary reason as to why early identification of RSD is difficult lies with the fact that it is only noticeable when the corrosion is at an advanced stage and has fractured the surrounding masonry.
+The primary reason as to why early identification of Regent Street Disease is difficult lies with the fact that it is only noticeable when the corrosion is at an advanced stage and has fractured the surrounding masonry.
 Furthermore, while Thomann-Hanry®’s restoration team have found this becoming more prevalent, it does not stop there.
 The build-up of grime and pollution on a façade can often mask the early signs of RSD so when tasked with cleaning a building, the results can often flag up hidden issues.

 There are temporary solutions such as stitching loose masonry together with resin on fixed stainless-steel bars at the affected area.
 Other methods may help just delaying the inevitable.
 The only way to resolve it permanently, as has been successfully done on many buildings in Regent Street, is to retain the façade but replace the entire steel frame with a new, purpose-built frame, constructed back from the masonry.
 The masonry is then fixed to the new “web” using stainless steel secondary fixings.